cmgriffing/will-it-blend/README.md

 This tool is inspired by my own [Twitch channel](https://www.twitch.tv/cmgriffing) as well as [ThePrimeagen's](https://www.twitch.tv/theprimeagen) "First Try" predictions.

+Warning: Your channel must be affiliated or paternered to be able to have channel points that viewers can spend.

 ## Installation

 The releases are built by [goreleaser](https://github.com/goreleaser/goreleaser) installation script is built by [godownloader](https://github.com/goreleaser/godownloader)